onyeka-hub/Project-14/README-backup.md

 3. Creating Jenkinsfile from scratch.
 (Delete or backup all you currently have in there at dependencies.md file and start all over to get Ansible to run successfully)

 - Note that jenkins will be running the ansible commands.
 Before now, it is ansible that ssh into the target machines but now it is the jenkins that will do that, so you ned to give jenkins the private key to enable it to connet to the target machines.
 Create an ssh credentials for jenkins to use to ssh into the target machines.
 Go to **Dashboard - Manage Jenkins - Credentials - Global credentials (unrestricted) - Add credentials**.
-Choose ssh username with private keys, ID = private-keys(any name), Description = jenkins ansible connection(any name), username = ec2-user(the username of the machine where jenkins is installed), copy the private key
+Choose ssh username with private keys, ID = private-key(any name), Description = jenkins ansible connection(any name), username = ec2-user(the username of the machine where jenkins is installed), copy the private key

 - Configure ansible in jenkins.
 Go to Dashboard - Manage Jenkins - Tools.
 Locate ansible, choose any name(ansible), path to ansible = /usr/bin/ Save the page.